Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Preliminaries

-\begin{definition}[$k$-tape deterministic Turing machine, \cite{AHU74}] A $k$-tape deterministic Turing machine (shortly, DTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where : \begin{enumerate} \item {$Q$ is the set of states.} \item {$T$ is the set of tape symbols.} \item {$I$ is the set of input symbols; $I\subseteq T$.} \item {$\mathbbm{b}\in T-I$, is the blank.} \item {$q_0$ is the initial state.} \item {$q_f$ is the final (or accepting) state.} \item {$\delta$ is the next-move function, maps a subset of $Q\times T^k$ to That is, for some $(k+1)$-tuples consisting of a state and $k$ tape symbols, it gives a new state and $k$ pairs, each pair consisting of a new tape symbol and a direction for the tape head.
+That is, for some $(k+1)$-tuples consisting of a state and $k$ tape symbols, it gives a new state and $k$ pairs, each pair consisting of a new tape symbol and a direction for the tape head.
 Suppose and the deterministic Turing machine is in state $q$ with the $i$th tape head scanning tape symbol $a_i$ for $1\leq i\leq k$.
 Then in one move the deterministic Turing machine enters state $q'$, changes symbol $a_i$ to $a'_i$, and moves the $i$th tape head in the direction $d_i$ for $1\leq i\leq k$.} \end{enumerate} \end{definition}

 0.3 cm